unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/CreateSimpleFeed.md

 1. The data is the available and the `FeedView` switches to its `ValueTemplate` (the first default `DataTemplate` in our example).

 ![](Assets/WeatherApp-2.jpg)

+*13* is the temperature that was obtained from the `WeatherInfo` service.